-You’ve taken a significant first step toward overcoming addiction, and that’s admitting to the problem.
+You have taken a significant first step toward overcoming addiction, and that is admitting to the problem.
 What comes next?
-Can’t you just stop using drugs and alcohol cold turkey?
-While some people attempt to do that, it’s not the recommended method of getting clean.
+Can not you just stop using drugs and alcohol cold turkey?
+While some people attempt to do that, it is not the recommended method of getting clean.
 At-home or rapid detox, with no supervision, can even be dangerous.
-Learning about the medical detox definition will show you how beneficial this form of detox can be.
+Experts have found that individuals who attempt to detox on their own are more likely to relapse or use again to avoid withdrawal symptoms.
+Learning about the medical detox definition will show you how beneficial this form of addiction detox programs can be.

 What Is the Medical Detox Definition?

 During detox, you clear your body of all addictive substances.
 Cold-turkey detox can be extremely uncomfortable.
 If a person has abused drugs and alcohol for years, even decades, he or she might suffer serious health consequences from abruptly stopping use.

 Consider the medical detox definition as a much safer, potentially more comfortable way to rid the body of toxins.